Star Wars Jedi director Stig Asmussen is leaving EA and Respawn

 Asmussen gained prominence in the mid-2000s as the lead environmental artist, and then the art director for the original God of War trilogy, and he directed God of War 3 in 2010.
 He also provided art support for the prequel title God of War: Ascension in 2013 before departing on a near-decade run at EA's Respawn.
 His future intentions at this time remain unknown.

-The Star Wars Jedi series plays excellently on the PS5 and the Xbox Series X paired with one of the best monitors for PS5 and one of the best monitors for Xbox Series X.
+The Star Wars Jedi series plays excellently on the PS5 and the Xbox Series X paired with one of the best monitors for PS5 and one of the best monitors for Xbox Series X

-Aleksha McLoughlin is the Hardware Editor for TechRadar Gaming and oversees all hardware coverage for the site.
-She looks after buying guides, writes hardware reviews, news, and features as well as manages the hardware team.
-Before joining TRG she was the Hardware Editor for sister publication GamesRadar+ and she has also been PC Guide's Hardware Specialist.
-She has also contributed hardware content to the likes of Trusted Reviews, The Metro, Expert Reviews, and Android Central.
+Aleksha McLoughlin is an experienced hardware writer.
+She was previously the Hardware Editor for TechRadar Gaming until September 2023.
+During this time, she looked after buying guides and wrote hardware reviews, news, and features.
+She has also contributed hardware content to the likes of PC Gamer, Trusted Reviews, Dexerto, Expert Reviews, and Android Central.
 When she isn't working, you'll often find her in mosh pits at metal gigs and festivals or listening to whatever new black and death metal has debuted that week.